sandersbrad/Grounded/README.md

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [ ] Browse a marketplace
+- [x] Browse a marketplace
-- [ ] Use zillow generated charts to research potential properties
+- [x] Use zillow generated charts to research potential properties
 - [x] Invest in properties
 - [x] Follow properties
-- [ ] Send inquiries
-- [ ] Search for properties by location
-- [ ] Search for properties by price

-##Where I left off

-Passing the current user e-mail and id to backbone Making it possible to follow properties

-##To-dos
-A list of quick implementations if time is permitting

-- [ ] Validate email with regex
-- [ ] Validate US address
-- [ ] Add units to address if needed (propertylistitem, propertyshow)
+- [x] Add new properties to the marketplace
-- [ ] Change custom routes to properties#show, parse results into separate collections
+- [x] View properties on a map

 ## Design Docs